uwmadisoncals/cals-main-plugins/simple-download-monitor/readme.txt

 * Shortcode to show a number of latest downloads to your visitors.
 * Ability to disable the download monitoring (logging) for certain items (or all items).
 * You can also choose to only monitor downloads from unique IP address only.
 * Option to specify file size info so it can be shown to your visitors.
+[View the tutorial](https://simple-download-monitor.com/how-to-show-file-size-info-of-your-downloads/)
 * Option to specify version number info for the download item so it can be shown to your visitors.
 * Option to restrict downloads to logged-in users only.
+* Option to ignore download count from bots.

 View more details on the [download monitor plugin](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin) page.